atropos-null/LS/py120/py120_workingdoc.md

 - **Coupling and Flexibility:** Inheritance creates a strong, compile-time bond between a parent and child class.
 This coupling is static; a Dog is always a Pet and cannot change this relationship.
 In contrast, composition establishes relationships between objects, often at runtime.
 A Bird can be initialized with different `fly_behavior` objects, making its capabilities dynamic and configurable.
 This loose coupling makes the system far more flexible and adaptable to new requirements.
 - **Reuse and Maintainability:** Inheritance promotes code reuse by directly sharing the implementation of a superclass.
 While this appears efficient, it is also risky, as a change in the superclass implementation can break an unknown number of subclasses in unforeseen ways.
 Composition, on the other hand, promotes reuse of interfaces through delegation.
 The composing class does not need to know the internal details of its components, only the public methods they expose.
 This makes components much safer to modify or swap out, as changes are encapsulated and do not cause ripple effects.
 Consequently, compositional designs are generally easier to reason about, test, and maintain.

-#### Section Conclusion

-This direct comparison reveals that while inheritance can be a simple solution for stable, clear hierarchies, composition offers a fundamentally more robust and flexible foundation for building complex, evolving systems.
+While inheritance can be a simple solution for stable, clear hierarchies, composition offers a fundamentally more robust and flexible foundation for building complex, evolving systems.

 ***